SyntagmaLabs/Stable-Coins/README.md

 - **Transaction Activity:** Analysis of transaction volumes and their trends.
 - **Reserve Analysis:** Breakdown of stablecoin reserves and their security.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Let me know if you'd like any changes or additional details added!